Pizzaman9988/Eksamen-Machine_Vision/README.md

 3. Upload the contents of the repository folder.
 4. The document should compile automatically.

+## How to Use
-All figures, diagrams, and graphs can be placed under the folder called 'figures' references.bib files consists of the references used in the example, it should be updated based on the sources used in the report
+1. All figures, diagrams, and graphs can be placed under the folder called 'figures'
+2. references.bib files consists of the references used in the example, it should be updated based on the sources used in the report